In 1992, OAR started a testing water quality to evaluate the impact

 the river (below Rte 62 in Stow) nutrient concentrations, although

 still elevated, are lower than in the upstream sections.
-Nutrient
+Downstream

 (more tributaries have joined the mainstem); (2) nutrients are taken